jthlab/demesinfer/docs/tutorial.rst

     esfs = ESFS(params)
     print(esfs)

-The full expected SFS of the IWM model with a modified 0.0002 as the migration rate from P0 to P1 is:
+The full expected SFS of the IWM model with a modified migration rate (0.0002) from P0 to P1 is:

 .. code-block:: python

     [[    0.
 11881.158    3088.091     799.73804   197.59953]
      [11617.849    4561.4404   2405.3281   1276.4596    444.05203]
      [ 3169.2278   2360.8848   2093.3965   1545.6044    846.32776]